JustaMushroom/JustaMushroom/README.md

 I am the creator of a couple of public Discord Bots:
 - [The Bot of Giving](https://top.gg/bot/775789054448500806) : A Christmas-themed discord bot revolving around server activity
 - [AnimeRater](https://top.gg/bot/923758734218494007) : An AI-powered anime searching and automatic scoring system
-- An Unnamed Easter-Themed Bot : An Easter-themed bot involving the searching of easter eggs in server channels **(Not being worked on, completion TBA)**
+- A Currently Unnamed Easter-Themed Bot : An Easter bot involving the searching of easter eggs in server channels **(Not being worked on, completion TBA)**

 I have also made some small utility programs in Python which are publicly available on my profile.